PeepalFarm/peepalfarm.github.io/markdown/rules.md

 * If you are going in or out of dog area make sure the first gate is latched behind you before opening the next one.
 One of the dogs for adoption has it in for the house puppies and she is faster than us.

 * Please be respectful of local custom.
-Particularly for women and femme folks (sorry, I know it sucks), this means how you dress is a reflection on you, every other person that will work here in the future, and the residents who live here.
+Particularly for women and femme folks (sorry, I know it sucks) but also for men, this means how you dress is a reflection on you, every other person that will work here in the future, and the residents who live here.
 Our actions don’t live in a bubble.

-Be mindful that sleeveless shirts, short shorts, shorts at all, lots of chest, and tight clothing are considered risque to our neighbors.
+Be mindful that sleeveless shirts, short shorts (above the knee), low cut shirts, and tight or see-through clothing are considered risque to our neighbors.
 For your safety, the safety of others, and respect for our neighbors please dress conservatively.

 * Breaks during work are of course permitted, but please do not stop to chat on the phone, use your laptop, take frequent smoke breaks, or go upstairs in work hours (unless as part of your task).